u3560671/1340-Group-Project/README.md

 ### Problem Statement

 ### Problem Setting
 We assume that one seat is only avaialbe for one person.
+Children is also considered as a person.